matomo-org/developer-documentation/docs/generated/master/Piwik/IP.md

 <a name="long2ip" id="long2ip"></a>
 ### `long2ip()`

-Convert IP address (in network address format) to presentation format.
+Converts an IP address (in network address format) to presentation format.

 This is a backward compatibility function for code that only expects IPv4 addresses (i.e., doesn't support IPv6).